xtdb/xtdb-tutorial/5-match.nextjournal.md

 >
 > We have been using XTDB for a short time now and think it is great.
 > The problem is a human one.
-> Occasionally we process trades without checking that are enough funds in the buyer's account.
+> Occasionally we process trades without first confirming the state of the funds in the buyer's account.
+This means that any trades happening at approximately the same time will not observe each other's effects on the current balance, and therefore the final state of the account will not reflect all the trades correctly.
 >
 > I know there is a way that we can stop this happening in XTDB.
 >